-The Fund may be subject to delays in making investments when significant purchases or redemptions of Fund shares cause the Fund to have an unusually large cash position.
-When the Fund has a higher than normal cash position, it may incur "cash drag," which is the opportunity cost of holding a significant cash position.
-This significant cash position might cause the Fund to miss investment opportunities it otherwise would have benefitted from if fully invested, or might cause the Fund to pay more for investments in a rising market, potentially reducing Fund performance.
+A fund may be subject to delays in making investments when significant purchases or redemptions of fund shares cause the fund to have an unusually large cash position.
+When the fund has a higher than normal cash position, it may incur "cash drag," which is the opportunity cost of holding a significant cash position.
+This significant cash position might cause the fund to miss investment opportunities it otherwise would have benefited from if fully invested, or might cause the fund to pay more for investments in a rising market, potentially reducing fund performance.